-Lift & Reach: By moving the joystick to the left and right the reach cylinder is actuated in the relevant direction; moving it back/towards and forwards/away from the operator gives lift and lower respectively.
+Lift & Reach: By moving the joystick to left and right the reach cylinder is actuated in the relevant direction; moving it back/towards and forwards/away from the operator gives lift and lower respectively.
 These actions are proportional; that is small joystick displacements give slow cylinder movements and large displacements give faster cylinder movements.
 Shelbourne Reynolds Ltd or a Shelbourne Reynolds approved dealer will set-up the controls to the operators liking when the machine is delivered.

 Head rotation: Twist the joystick clockwise and anti-clockwise to rotate the head.
-This action is on or off.
+This service action is also proportional.
+It's possible for the head rotation to be changed to operate the opposite way around by toggling a setting within the Powerblade control box (see section 6.3).

-Telescopic (option): The buttons on the top of the joystick operate the telescopic boom.
+Telescopic: The buttons on the top of the joystick operate the telescopic boom.
+They can also be used to control the Slew and VFR service if the control is swapped (see below).

-In addition to the joystick, there are 4 additional buttons; each represented by a diagram.
+In addition to the joystick, there are 10 additional buttons; each represented by a diagram.
 Their meanings are detailed below.

-Slew forward: Rotates the arms into the work position next to the tractor.
-Slew backward: Rotates the arms into the transport position behind the tractor.
+Slew Forward: Rotates the arms into the work position next to the tractor.

+Slew Backward: Rotates the arms into the transport position behind the tractor.

-Slew to Tele button change
+Slew to Telescopic button change